For New & Expecting Parents at NYU Langone Hospital—Brooklyn

 You may have two family members or friends with you during labor and delivery.
 After your baby is born, you are brought to a room in our maternity department.
 We provide your baby with clothing, blankets, and diapers.
 We have suggestions on how to prepare for your newborn’s hospital stay.

 Most of our postpartum rooms accommodate two patients.
 Private rooms are available for an extra fee.
 You can request one through the nursing staff.
 Guests are welcome but must follow our visitor policy.
 If you need help breastfeeding your new baby, our nursing staff and certified lactation consultant offer support.

 When leaving the hospital, you are required to have an infant car seat to ensure that your baby travels safely.

-We advise you to make an appointment with your OB/GYN within three to eight weeks after delivery.
+We advise you to make an appointment with your obstetrician or gynecologist within three to eight weeks after delivery.
 He or she will check that you’re healing properly and answer any questions you might have.
 Your baby should be seen by a pediatrician within three days of leaving the hospital to check his or her growth and overall health.